 The improvements made to the new Layla increased the price by one hundred dollars, so check out our Layla mattress coupon page to bump that down a bit.
 We’ll keep that money in your pocket, allowing you access to the new and improved Layla mattress at the same great price.
 Financing is available for qualified buyers through Affirm.

-You might be interested to read also: My Layla Weighted Blanket
+You might be interested in: My Layla Weighted Blanket

 New Layla Mattress Reviews & Feedback